willvelida/cns-dapr-workshop/2.ServiceInvocation/README.md

 Calling between services in distributed applications can be a challenge.
 Some of these challenges include:

-* Where the other services are location.
+* Where the other services are located.
 * How to call other services securely, given the service address
 * How to handle retries when short-lived transient errors occur.
 * Capturing insights across service calls (Critical to debugging issues in Production!)